flutter/website/src/docs/get-started/codelab-web.md

   stack switches the display to that new screen.
   This is why the `_showWelcomeScreen` function pushes the `WelcomeScreen` onto the Navigator’s stack.
   The user clicks the button and, voila, the welcome screen appears.
 Likewise, calling `pop()` on the `Navigator` returns to the previous screen.
-  Because Flutter’s navigation is integrated into the browser’s navigation, this happens implicitly when clicking the browser’s back arrow button.
+Because Flutter’s navigation is integrated into the browser’s navigation, this happens implicitly when clicking the browser's back arrow button.

 ## Step 2: Enable sign in progress tracking